salaboy/func-oncluster-build-experiments/README.md

 The pipelines are trying to build a `func` project hosted in this repository: [https://github.com/salaboy/dad-vibes-functions](https://github.com/salaboy/dad-vibes-functions)

-## Notes
+## Notes / Issues

+- I needed to hack func in order to produce the `func` container image because I was hitting a "Not initialized" function issue caused by a missing Created field in the `func.yaml` file. @kingland mentioned in slack that this is fixed here: [https://github.com/knative-sandbox/kn-plugin-func/pull/664](https://github.com/knative-sandbox/kn-plugin-func/pull/664)
 - It will be great if `func build` and `func deploy` can be parameterized to not need the `func.yaml` file, so for example the pipeline can just use the SHA of the image to do the deploy
   - Also this avoids the commands writing back info in the `func.yaml` file
-- The buildpacks pipeline is still WIP, not sure if it is worth it
 - It will be interesting to define remote build and remote deploy.. so you can choose what to do where.
+- Is there any reason why `func build` doesn't do the push of the produced image?
+This logic of "push" is now defined inside `func deploy` which doesn't make much sense if we are trying to split responsabilities for the pipeline tasks. [https://github.com/knative-sandbox/kn-plugin-func/issues/676](https://github.com/knative-sandbox/kn-plugin-func/issues/676)

+- The buildpacks pipeline is still WIP, not sure if it is worth it (we decided that is not the favourite option in the WG meeting)

 ## Pre Requistes
 - Kubernetes Cluster